 - Refer to the relevant guidance document above for complete rules.

-- All performers and staff have to use face coverings.
+- All performers, staff, and patrons have to wear face coverings.

 - Each performer must fit in the performance area and keep a distance of at least 6-feet from other people.
 If any performer is on the sidewalk, make sure they are at least 6 feet from the sidewalk path of travel, and there is a clear 6 foot path of travel on the sidewalk for pedestrians.

 Rules for amplified sound

 - You are allowed up to 6 hours per day, including soundcheck.

 - You can’t play outdoor sound equipment before 9 am or after 10 pm.